vladp72/iffl/docs/README.md

 This header only library provides an algorithms and containers for safe creation and parsing such a collection.
 It includes:
 * **flat_forward_list_ref** and **flat_forward_list_view** a non-owning containers that allows iterating over a flat forward list in a buffer.
-* **flat_forward_list_validate** a family of functions that help to validate untrusted buffer, and prodice a ref/view to a subrange to the buffer that contains valid list.
+* **flat_forward_list_validate** a family of functions that help to validate untrusted buffer, and returns a ref/view to a subrange to the buffer that contains valid list.
 * **flat_forward_list** a container that owns and resizes buffer as you are adding/removing elements.
 * **debug_memory_resource** a memory resource that help with debugging
 * **input_buffer_memory_resource** a memory resource that helps in scenarios where server have to fill a passed in buffer.